Ernst-Georg Drünkler: Normandy

 Drünkler and his crew scored another double on 18/19 July at 01:37 and 01:45 northwest of Sommevoire and northwest of Condé-en-Barrois, respectively.
 Drünkler accounted for his last successes on 28/29 July and 4/5 August.
 On the former night a Lancaster was shot down northwest of Mirecourt at 01:09 and an unknown location at 01:04 on the latter night.
-On 8/9 August in "Grid GJ" he claimed a Lancaster at 03:10, before sunrise for his 25th victory.
+On 8/9 August the grid position "PQ GJ" (PQ = Planquadrat) he claimed a Lancaster at 03:10, before sunrise for his 25th victory.
 It was his last claim in Normandy.